fabiospampinato/worktank/README.md

 import WorkTank from 'worktank';

 const pool = new WorkTank ({
+  name: 'example', // Name of the worker pool, useful for debugging purposes
   size: 5, // The maximum number of worker threads to spawn, they will only get spawned if actually needed
   methods: { // An object mapping function names to functions objects to serialize and deserialize into each worker thread, only functions that don't depend on their closure can be serialized
     sum: function ( a: number, b: number ): number {